past ahi journals

-Back issues of the Journal from 2007 onwards.
-We will add further back issues during 2012, so watch this space for the release of journal issues from 2009 to 2011.
+Back issues of the Journal from 2003 onwards.
 The public website offers a sample article from each issue, while registered and logged-in members can access all of the articles.

-New issues will be added to the website six months after the paper version is sent to members.
-Summer 2012 will therefore appear online in December 2012.
+Past issues will be added to the website twelve months after the paper version is sent to members.

 Volume 16, Number 2, Autumn 2011 >>